jnaiman/is507_spring2021/syllabus.md

  If coding is required for the assignment, you will not get full points if you do not submit the R file.
 If the code requires a dataset and this is not included in your submission you will not get full credit.
 Files should be uploaded individually, no *.zip files will be accepted.

+ No late portions of the Project assignment will be accepted late.

 ## Academic Integrity
 Please review and reflect on the academic integrity policy of the University of Illinois, http://studentcode.illinois.edu/article1_part4_1-401.html, to which we subscribe.
 By turning in materials for review, you certify that all work presented is your own and has been done by you independently, or as a member of a designated group for group assignments.

 If, in the course of your writing, you use the words or ideas of another writer, proper acknowledgement must be given (using APA, Chicago, or MLA style).
 Not to do so is to commit plagiarism, a form of academic dishonesty.

+This includes if you find any solutions to homework assignments online.
+If you do find an answer to a question online, you cannot simply copy the solution (even with proper citation) -- you must include an explanation, in your own words, about what this solution is telling you and why you think it is correct or incorrect.

 If you are not absolutely clear on what constitutes plagiarism and how to cite sources appropriately, now is the time to learn.
 Please ask me!

 Please be aware that the consequences for plagiarism or other forms of academic dishonesty will be severe.
 Students who violate university standards of academic integrity are subject to disciplinary action, including a reduced grade, failure in the course, and suspension or dismissal from the University.